zhangpianzp/openai-compatible-api-probe/README.md

 # OpenAI Compatible API Probe

 A Python tool to probe and analyze OpenAI-compatible APIs, checking for model availability and feature support across different providers.
+This is useful when working with alternative AI providers that offer OpenAI-compatible endpoints (like Groq, Fireworks, Anyscale, etc.) to understand which features are supported.

 ## Features

-- Discovers available models from any OpenAI-compatible API endpoint
-- Tests model capabilities for:
-  - Function calling
-  - Structured input/output
-  - Image handling (multi-modality)
+The probe tests each model for support of:
-  - Chat completions
+- Chat completions (basic chat functionality)
-  - Embeddings
-- Generates machine-readable reports of API capabilities
-- CLI tool for easy probing and reporting
-- Flexible configuration via environment variables or direct parameters
+- Function calling (ability to define and call functions)
+- JSON mode (structured JSON output)
+- Vision capabilities (ability to process images)

+For each feature, it provides detailed information about:
+- Whether the feature is supported
+- The actual API response or error message received
+- Any specific limitations or requirements

 ## Installation